 If dismissal from the internship is related to deficient clinical skills and abilities, then the Internship Coordinator will convene a meeting with the internship supervisor and the student.
 A remediation plan will be developed by the Internship Coordinator.
-A grade of "incomplete" will be given at the end of the semester in which the dismissal occurred, and the student will remain enrolled in that course throughout the next semester for remediation.
+A grade of "incomplete" will be given at the end of the semester in which the dismissal occurred and the student will remain enrolled in that course throughout the next semester for remediation.
 Decisions regarding upcoming internship placements will be made following successful completion of an individually determined remediation plan.
 Internship placements will be assigned based on clinical performance.
 The student will graduate at least one semester later than expected in this instance.
-If a student does not obtain a "B" or better during the remediation period, he/she/they will be dismissed from the program if this grade is the second (or third) "C" grade in the program.
-If this is the first "C" grade in the program, the student will be given one more on-campus remediation experience (i.e., one more semester of on-campus clinic).
+If a student does not obtain a "B" or better during the remediation period, s/he will be dismissed from the program if this grade is the second (or third) "C" grade in the program.
+If this is the first "C" grade in the program, the student will be given one more oncampus remediation experience (i.e., one more semester of on-campus clinic).
 If the student does not earn a B or better, the student will be dismissed from the program.

-If the student is a Distance Education student (excluding UAA and ASU), the first remediation will be completed in the student's geographical location if a clinical supervisor in that area is agreeable to a remediation program.
-If no clinical supervisor in the student's geographical location can be found to conduct remediation, the student will attend ECU on-campus clinic the first semester he/she/they is able to arrange living accommodations/travel, etc. The student will not have any clinical internships in his/her/their geographical location until remediation at ECU is completed or until a clinical supervisor in his/her/their geographical location is found who is willing to accommodate a remediation experience.
+If the student is a Distance Education student (excluding Alaska and Arizona), the first remediation will be completed in the student's geographical location if a clinical supervisor in that area is agreeable to a remediation program.
+If no clinical supervisor in the student's geographical location can be found to conduct remediation, the student will attend ECU oncampus clinic the first semester s/he is able to arrange living accommodations/travel, etc. The student will not have any clinical internships in his/her geographical location until remediation at ECU is completed or until a clinical supervisor in his/her geographical location is found who is willing to accommodate a remediation experience.

-If the student is enrolled in the joint UAA or ASU Distance Education program, then the Program Liaison will be consulted and will chair the remediation and discussions that include the UAA or ASU off-campus supervisor and the ECU Director of Master's Education.
+If the student is enrolled in the University of Alaska Distance Education or Arizona State university program, then the Program Liaison will be consulted and will chair the remediation discussions that include the Alaska or Arizona off-campus supervisor and the ECU Director of Master's Education.
 The availability of sites in Alaska or Arizona will play a role in whether or not the student can obtain remediation in an off- campus site.
 The student may be required to attend the summer campus (Arizona or Alaska) for remediation.
 No off-campus internships will be scheduled until remediation is complete.
 Due to the unique nature of Alaska and Arizona, remediation plans and timelines will be highly variable for each individual student